Patrick Kane: Personal life

-Kane is the son of Patrick and Donna Kane.
-He has three sisters: Erica, Jessica, and Jacqueline.
+Kane has three younger sisters: Erica, Jessica, and Jacqueline.
 He attended Detroit Country Day School but left before graduating.

 During the offseason, he lives in Hamburg, New York in a house on the shores of Lake Erie, which he purchased in March 2012.
-Kane has resided at the Trump International Hotel and Tower during the NHL season in a two-bedroom condo that he acquired in September 2008.
+Kane lived with Stan Bowman, then an assistant general manager for the Blackhawks, when he first arrived in Chicago.
+Kane resided at the Trump International Hotel and Tower during the NHL season in a two-bedroom condo that he acquired in September 2008.
 However, Kane listed his Trump Tower condo for sale in the summer of 2016.
+He purchased a mansion in Lake Forest, Illinois in 2023.

 Kane has an endorsement deal with Bauer Hockey.
 He also appeared in commercials for McDonald's and Gatorade.

-During his childhood, Kane was in the photo on Sylvain Turgeon's 1994-95 Pinnacle trading card, sitting with his father in the front row at the Buffalo Memorial Auditorium at a game between the Buffalo Sabres and Ottawa Senators, whom Turgeon was a member of at the time of the photo.
-Kane's father confirmed they were in the picture in a 2014 interview.

-Kane and girlfriend, Amanda Grahovec, have one child together, a son also named Patrick, born in November 2020.
+Kane and his girlfriend have one son together, born in November 2020.

 Charities

 Kane participated in the Denis Savard Charity Golf Tournament in 2016.
 He played in an ice hockey game, Champs for Charity, which raised $323,000 for the Ronald McDonald House Charities of Chicagoland and Northwest Indiana in 2012.